Moe and Tracie

-Several people have asked me about “Shoot the Messenger”’s interview with Jezebel.com’s Moe and Tracie.
+Several people have asked me about “Shoot the Messenger”‘s interview with Jezebel.com‘s Moe and Tracie.
 Part of me doesn’t want to give this ‘tempest in a teapot’ any more of the blogosphere’s energy.
-But I have to confess that, after I was asked by enough people, I watched the train wreck of an interview.
-Before I did that, I went to Jezebel.com and I went to Tracie “Slut Machine”’s website.
-I even read Jezebel.com’s response post and their reader comments to it.
+But frankly, after enough people asked, I watched the train wreck of an interview, went to Jezebel.com, to Tracie “Slut Machine”‘s website, and even read Jezebel.com’s response post along with their reader comments to it.

-My first profound observation is I just don’t get it.
+My first “profound” observation is I just don’t get it.
 I don’t get why anyone would see these two women as role models (which is what Shoot the Messenger claims), even in the most pedestrian sense.
 Their websites are inane and their observations are shallow, in my opinion.
 I don’t see why anyone who hosted or put together a comedy show would see these two as interesting guests to interview based on their writing.
 Maybe I’m missing something.
-There are tons and tons of other more interesting women out there to interview on sexuality and its pleasures and dangers, in my opinion.
+There are tons and tons of other more interesting women out there to interview on sexuality and its pleasures and dangers.

 My second observation is that these two young women clearly need a healthy dose of intervention from a variety of interested family members.
 In the very least, they need to read some of the feminist writings out there, such as Jane Sexes it Up, or other sex-positive feminist writings.

-My last observation is that I’m thankful that Willow has better sense than these two young women do.
+My last observation is that I’m thankful that my kid has better sense than these two young women do.
 She’s just as much a product of the radically self-indulgent, self-disclosive impulses of “new media” as these women are.
-Yet she manages to navigate easily what someone at Slate calls, “The perils of overexposure, oversharing, over-the-top Internet/video self-indulgence.”
+Yet, she manages to navigate easily what someone at Slate calls, “The perils of overexposure, oversharing, over-the-top Internet/video self-indulgence.”

 Probably the best response to the situation that I saw comes from Feministing.com, who writes about the representation of feminism by Moe/Tracie/Jezebel.
 She concludes by saying,